 These strollers will never tell you that you can put 2 kids in them at once (safely), but when your arms are dead tired and two kids are telling you they’re both too tired to walk up a big hill you’ll consider it, I know I would.

 I’ve put so many miles on my stroller the wheels have flat spots.
-It has gone through Pompeii, up the Swiss Alps, to the top of Haleakala, up the Eiffel tower, on trains, planes, boats, buses and has been gate checked dozens of times and just keeps on going.
+It has gone through Pompeii, up the Swiss Alps, to the top of Haleakala, up the Eiffel tower, on trains, planes, boats, buses, and has been gate checked dozens of times and just keeps on going.
 If you don’t already have a stroller seriously consider getting one of these.
-It became the only stroller we use and even replaced our giant full size stroller because it is so handy.
+It became the only stroller we use and even replaced our giant full-size stroller because it is so handy.
 I know that getting the right stroller is very important, especially if you want to take your child all over the place so they can see and experience so much that the world has to offer.
 There are strollers for even the pickiest parents out there, every parent can find the right stroller for their child, all they have to do is look at the research and look at the parent reviews, they are the ones who have tried them out and given them a whirl, so take notes parents of the world!

 Update: I forgot to mention, if you recline the forward facing seat all the way back an infant carseat fits perfectly onto the forward facing ledge.
 A bungee keeps it secure.
 Not exactly a travel system but it makes for one less thing to carry through the airport!